 Out-of-network: Care received from a doctor, group of doctors, clinics, hospitals, or other health care providers that do not have an agreement with your medical plan provider.
 You'll pay more when you use out-of-network providers.
+Some plans only allow out-of-network care in urgent or emergent situations.
 Out-of-pocket maximum: This is the most you must pay for covered services in a plan year.
-After you spend this amount on deductibles, copayments and coinsurance, your health plan pays 100% of the costs of covered benefits.
+After you spend this amount on deductibles, copayments, and coinsurance, your health plan pays 100% of the costs of covered benefits.
 However, you must pay for certain out-of-network charges above reasonable and customary amounts.